natmag93/Turkey_retail_sales_time_series_data_science_project/README.md

 This project focuses on leveraging data science techniques to forecast products sales for different stores in Konya, Turkey.

+The project was performed using Microsoft Fabric for EDA, model train and forecast and PowerBi for dashboard creation for the Bi solution.

 ## Dataset
 This dataset includes retail data for several stores across Turkey.
 Time period between 2017- 2019